Databento APIdatabento.com ↗

 }

-- Backtesting equity strategies using daily or intraday OHLCV data from XNAS.ITCH via get_timeseries
+- Backtest equity strategies using daily or intraday OHLCV bars from XNAS.ITCH via

 | Tier | Price | Credits/month | Rate limit |